IBM/ibm-licensing-operator/docs/Content/Install_offline.md

 ## Prerequisites

 - A private Docker image registry where you can push the images using `Docker` and from where your cluster can pull images.
+For more information, see [Docker registry in Docker product documentation](https://docs.docker.com/registry/).
+- Complete the offline installation on a host that meets the following criteria:
+  - Has Linux or macOS operating system.
+  - Has Docker and Kubernetes CLI installed.
+  - Has internet access.
-- Machine with access to your cluster with `kubectl` command.
+  - Has access to your offline cluster via Kubernetes config.

 ## Installation